yquake2/yquake2/doc/04_cvarlist.md

   If *cl_async* is set to `0` *vid_maxfps* is the same as *cl_maxfps*,
   use *cl_maxfps* to set the framerate.

+* **cl_loadpaused**: If set to `1` (the default) the client is put into pause mode during single player savegame load.
+This prevents monsters and the environment from hurting the player while the client is still connecting.
+If set to `2` the client stays in pause mode after loading.
+If set to `0` pause mode is never entered, this is the Vanilla Quake II behaviour.

 * **cl_showfps**: Shows the framecounter.
 Set to `2` for more and to `3` for even more informations.